Ernest Shackleton - 1914-17

 Ross Sea Party - Aurora

 The forgotten men.
-A party of men on the ship Aurora were sent to the Ross Sea as part of Shackleton's attempt to cross Antarctica via the South Pole starting at the Weddell Sea on his ship the Endurance.
-They were to lay depots of supplies for those who crossed the continent to use after the pole as they made their way to McMurdo Sound.
+A party of men on the ship Aurora were sent to the Ross Sea as part of Shackleton's attempt to cross Antarctica via the South Pole starting at the Weddell Sea from his ship the Endurance.
+They were to lay depots of supplies for those who crossed the continent to use after the South Pole as they made their way to McMurdo Sound.

 The Crew Alphabetically

 Hayward, Victor - general assistant

 Jack, Andrew Keith - physicist

 Joyce, Ernest - sledging equipment, dogs

 Richards, Richard W. - physicist